 Wealthsimple and Questrade are online platforms, which means you can’t go to a local branch and speak with a financial advisor about your investing needs.
 That said, both have customer service reps available by phone, email, and chat if you have questions about how to use their software.

 If you’d like more advice, Wealthsimple offers a free Investing Masterclass which takes you through investment basics.
 Or you could request a portfolio review with an expert through their website.

 Questrade has a library of helpful articles to answer your questions.
 You can also attend their webinars for tips of portfolio management.

 Questrade vs. Wealthsimple: Safety and Security

 While all of Canada’s big six banks offer online banking and web portals for their services, they aren’t wholly online.
-So, are Wealthsimple and Questrade safe to use?
-The short answer is yes.
+So, when it's Wealthsimple vs Questrade, which is safer to use?
+The short answer is both.